 Self-massage.

-1. Relaxing massage of the articulatory muscles.
+1. Relaxing massage of articulatory muscles.

 Relaxation of the neck muscles (passive head movements).

-Relaxation of the facial muscles:
+Relaxation of facial muscles:

 • stroking from the middle of the forehead to the temples;